Subcubic graphs without eigenvalues in $(-1, 1)$: Bipartite graphs of girth at least

 Our analysis therefore reduces to understanding the structure of $F$ together with the decomposition $\D$.
 We first show that $F$ has no petal, and hence is a simple graph.

 \begin{lemma} Let $F$ be a graph with petals and let $R$ be a set of pendant edges of $F$.
-If the rooted graph $L(F)_R$ admits a valid decomposition $\D$ and the rooted graph $\iddtwo$ has a positive semidefinite associated matrix, then $F$ has no petal. \end{lemma}
+If the rooted graph $L(F)_R$ admits a valid decomposition $\D$ and the modified adjacency matrix of the rooted graph $\iddtwo$ has smallest eigenvalue at least $-2$, then $F$ has no petal. \end{lemma}

 The proof proceeds by a case analysis around a petal in $F$.
 To restrict the possible configurations, we establish the following auxiliary result.

 \begin{proposition} Let $G_0$ be the graph obtained from the complete graph $K_n$ of order $n$ by removing a matching of size $m \in \N^+$, and let $\D_0$ be a triangle-edge decomposition of $G_0$.
 If $n \in \sset{6,7}$, and each vertex of $G_0$ belongs to $3$ parts of $\D_0$, then $m = 3$. \end{proposition}